novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 Of course, Lee Hyun-woo had no idea about this quid pro quo.

-‘It can’t be helped.
-I don’t want Hyun-woo to treat me poorly later.’
+“It cannot be helped.
+I’d prefer not to have Hyun-woo treat me poorly in the future.”

 * * *